HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages CareDx (CDNA) Investors with Significant Losses to Contact Firm's Attorneys, Securities Fraud Class Action Filed

-SAN FRANCISCO , May 26, 2022 /PRNewswire/ -- Hagens Berman urges CareDx, Inc. (NASDAQ: CDNA) investors to with significant losses to submit your losses now.
+SAN FRANCISCO, June 06, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges CareDx, Inc. ( CDNA) investors to with significant losses to submit your losses now.

 Class Period: Feb.
 24, 2021 – May 5, 2022